drrnyip/justgimmeapassword/README.md

 Random Passphrase generator.
 Generated passwords always fit the following requirements
 - easy to remember
 - more than 8 characters
-- less than 20 characters
+- maximum length 20 characters
 - contains uppercase letters
 - contains a number
 - contains a special character